cmusphinx/cmusphinx.github.io/wiki/regressiontests.md

 cvs co -m "update files"
 `</file>`

-If the machine you are using for tests is not already in the ''regression.log'' file, you will have to update both ''regression.log'' and ''regression.system'' (or only the latter if it is time for the annual cleanup).
-You will have to add a line contaning, in this order, as detailed in ''regression.header'':
+If the machine you are using for tests is not already in the `regression.log` file, you will have to update both `regression.log` and `regression.system` (or only the latter if it is time for the annual cleanup).
+You will have to add a line contaning, in this order, as detailed in `regression.header`:

  1.  the string "system" literally
  2.  machine name